jelen07/todo-list/README.md

 - [x] Install a lightweight version of Symfony `$ symfony new todo-list`
 - [x] Install and configure API Platform
 - [x] Create an application model
+- [x] Set better error messages while authentication - do not expose info, that some user is registered or not
 - [ ] Use UUID instead of autoincrement
 - [ ] Add fixtures
 - [ ] Implement basic functionality (REST back-end)